Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a list of all image builds (composes) with UUIDs and basic status.
-It differentiates from sibling tools like get_compose_details by noting that this returns the UUID needed for that tool.
+The description explicitly states 'Get a list of all image builds (composes) with their UUIDs and basic status.'
+It uses a specific verb+resource and distinguishes from sibling tools like get_compose_details by stating that this returns the UUID needed for that tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.